anszu/frontend_interview_questions/README.md

 Practical Javascript training tasks can be found [here](https://github.com/anszu/javascript-training).

 ## General
 1. What is Big O notation, and why is it useful?
+_insert answer here_

 [full article](https://rob-bell.net/2009/06/a-beginners-guide-to-big-o-notation/)

 2. What is the DOM?
+_insert answer here_
 [full article](https://bitsofco.de/what-exactly-is-the-dom/)

 ## Javascript